katie-snow/Ultimarc-linux/README.md

 Library and command line utility

 #### Introduction:
-This utility will configure the following Ultimarc boards; PACDrive, IPAC Ultimate, I-Pac 2, I-Pac 4, Mini-Pac, UltraStik 360 and PacLED64.
+This utility will configure the following Ultimarc boards; PACDrive, IPAC Ultimate, I-Pac 2, I-Pac 4, Mini-Pac, JPAC, UltraStik 360 and PacLED64.
+There is support for the PAC 2015 boards and the previous generation of the PAC boards.
 It uses json configuration files to configure the different boards.
 It also supports the ability to change the device ID of the UltraStik 360 boards.
 Allowing for the configuring of four different boards at once.

 #### Required Libraries
 To build this tool the following libraries need to be install on your system.